AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/modernviewer.md

 </body>
 </html>
 ```

-Developers using the [main.js](https://documentservices.adobe.com/view-sdk/main.js) script in their websites
-will continue to see the legacy PDF viewer and all PDF Embed API functionality
-would be available to them in the legacy viewer.

 For more details about the configurations supported in modern PDF viewer,
 see the section [Menu and tool options](../howtos_ui.md/#menu-and-tool-options).